sanja7s/MED-DL/README.md

 ## Structure

 `MED-DL` contains the library for extraction.
-In it,`resources` needs the pretrained models, which can be downloaded from [FigShare models](https://doi.org/10.6084/m9.figshare.12039933.v1).
-Download the 3 folders with pretrained models and place them all onder `resources/model`.
+Inside this folder,`resources` requires the pretrained models, which can be downloaded from [FigShare models](https://doi.org/10.6084/m9.figshare.12039933.v1).
+Download the 3 folders with pretrained models and place them all under `resources/model`.

 `data` contains a sample dataset, and `results` contains a sample extractor output on the given dataset.